aj-stein/notebook/README.md

 # A.J.
 Stein's Notebook

 Welcome to A.J.
 Stein's Notebook.
-This is a collection of notes, research briefs, code snippets, useful links, and data I use for my ongoing work in NIST's Computer Security Division.
+This is a collection of notes, research briefs, code snippets, useful links, and data I use for my ongoing work at my job.

 # How do I read this?